mikaelapisani/google-trends/README.md

 ### Transform step
 For reasons of optimization, the transformation is done during the extraction and loading steps.
-In the extraction is used to clean the data and in the loading to append the content of the files into one.
+In the extraction is used to clean the data, and in the loading to append the content of the files into one.

 ### Load step
 The loading step consist on reading the files for monthly and daily data and generate 2 different types of files.
 One that contains the information for all the months and other for all the days.
 The information is appended into one file until reaching the threshold configured in ``output_size_mb``.